Conditional entropy production and quantum fluctuation theorem of dissipative information: Theory and experiments: Conditional entropy production

-Suppose that the system S is initially correlated to the quantum memory M. See Fig. \ref{fig_model}.
-We study the conditional entropy production, which characterizes the irreversibility of the dynamics based on the view of the memory, rather than the system itself.
-We define the conditional entropy production of the system conditioned on the memory as
+with the entropy change $\Delta \mathcal S_{SR} = \mathcal S(\rho'_{SR})-\mathcal S(\rho_{SR})$ and the entropy flux $\Delta\Phi_{E}$.
+Although the state of reference is unchanged, we have $\Delta \mathcal S_{SR}\neq \Delta \mathcal S_{S}$ in general cases.
+The physical meaning of $\Sigma_{SR}\neq \Sigma_{S}$ seems unclear since the reference has no interaction with the environment.
+Instead of the total entropy production $\Sigma_{SR}$, we consider the conditional entropy production, which characterizes the irreversibility of the dynamics from the viewpoint of the {reference (or demon)} rather than the system itself.} The conditional entropy production of the system conditioned on the {reference} is defined as